Best daily deals

 The Samsung Galaxy Buds 2 Pro is a worthy update.

-Those who don’t want to hunt for a bargain on a discontinued product like the Samsung Galaxy Buds Pro should get the Samsung Galaxy Buds 2 Pro instead for $154.99 at Samsung.
-Compared to the Buds Pro, the Buds 2 Pro has better noise cancelling, more pleasantly responsive touch controls, and nearly identical battery life.
+Those who don’t want to hunt for a bargain on a discontinued product like the Samsung Galaxy Buds Pro should get the Samsung Galaxy Buds 2 Pro instead for $179 at Amazon.
+Compared to the Buds Pro, the Buds 2 Pro has better noise canceling, more pleasantly responsive touch controls, and nearly identical battery life.
 We like that Samsung kept the IPX7 rating of the Galaxy Buds Pro when making the Galaxy Buds 2 Pro.
 Unlike before, the Galaxy Buds 2 Pro housings are a rubberized matte plastic which is easier to grip than the glossy housings of yesteryear.

 A person wears the Apple AirPods Pro (2nd generation) in profile view.